Refinance Your Home

 If your equity is less than 20% but your credit is good, you may still benefit from refinancing.
 However, you probably will continue to pay for PMI, and your interest rate may not be as low.

-As is the case with a conventional mortgage loan for the initial purchase of a home, there are up-front costs, those which are included in an ongoing monthly payment as well as closing costs.
+As is the case with a conventional mortgage loan for the purchase of a home, there are up-front costs, those which are included in an ongoing monthly payment as well as closing costs.
 We will detail all of these expenditures as the loan is processed, and we’ll fully disclose the final sum prior to closing.

 Generally, closing costs range from 2-4% of the total loan amount.